fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 As with the BTN, it's essential to document the account information exactly the way the current service provider has it in their records.

+> [!NOTE]
-    *Don't forget to save your work as you work through this page.*
+> You can save your work as you work through this page and the wizard.

 - The organization name should match, exactly as represented in the current service provider's records.
 - If the wizard identifies the service provider's name, don't change it here.